flyingcatdeveloper/nce/README.md

 ### Dashboard:

-See all your editors in one place, anywhere.
+See all your editors and when you last opened them in one place, anywhere.

 ### It's completly Free: